TylerMoua/LogisimDDF/README.md

 						This method returns a Boolean value: true if there are any null connections in the entire schematic(Meaning that it checks the .a and .b values of all the elements in the elements array for null), and false if there aren’t any.
 					onScreenToast:
 						This method creates a toast object to be used for displaying useful feedback.
+					deleteAll:
+						This method creates a new Schematic instance and resets the screen.
+					randomCircuitGenerator:
+						This method randomly displays (3) preset layouts.

 ### Undo and Redo Methods
 	The Undo method is called upon user interaction.
 It first pushes its top element onto the Redo stack.
 Then, it sets the elements variable to the value popped from the Undo stack.